What Is a Protagonist?

 The term "protagonist" comes from ancient Greek and roughly translates to "one who plays the first part."
-Ancient Greek playwrights such as Thespis, Aeschylus, and Sophocles all incorporated protagonists, as Greek plays evolved from having mainly static Greek choruses to featuring complex plots and characters with different dramatic purposes.
+Ancient Greek playwrights such as Thespis, Aeschylus, and Sophocles all incorporated protagonists as plays evolved to feature complex plots and characters with different dramatic purposes.

 In many stories, the reader experiences the tale through the protagonist's eyes.
-But in some instances, the story is revealed through several characters who describe their perspectives to the reader or the audience.
+But in some instances, several different characters describe their perspectives to the reader or the audience.
 In these cases, there is usually more than one protagonist.

 The protagonist's nature and moral fiber can also vary.
 They don't necessarily need to be the hero of a story or even be likeable.
 They may be an anti-hero or another character whom the reader or audience dislikes.

 The protagonist should not be confused with another important lead character in a story, the antagonist, who opposes the protagonist.
-In the most archetypical of narratives, this dynamic boils down to bad guy versus good guy.
+In the most archetypical of narratives, this dynamic boils down to good versus evil.

-A prime example of a protagonist and antagonist in modern-day cinema is good-guy Luke Skywalker going head to head with bad guy Darth Vader in the "Star Wars" movies.
+A prime example of a protagonist and antagonist in modern-day cinema is Luke Skywalker going head to head with Darth Vader in the "Star Wars" movies.

 However, one also could make the argument that two other characters in the "Star Wars" universe could be considered protagonists: Princess Leia and Han Solo.
 After all, if not for Leia sending a coded message to Obi-Wan Kenobi, Luke would likely have remained a farmer on Tattooine.
 And if not for Han Solo's ship the Millennium Falcon, Luke and Obi-Wan would not have gotten very far.

-Sometimes a character who appears to be a story's protagonist is abruptly removed from the plot.
-These characters are known as "false protagonists."
+Sometimes a character who appears to be a story's main protagonist is abruptly removed from the plot.
+These characters are usually known as false protagonists.
 They often appear in mysteries and are usually killed off at the beginning of the story.
 A false protagonist usually represents an author's deliberate attempt at deception in hopes of surprising or shocking the reader.

 An example of a false protagonist in modern cinema is the character of Dallas in the 1979 sci-fi horror film "Alien."
 Played by actor Tom Skerritt, Dallas is captain of the doomed ship Nostromo, which is infested with a malicious alien creature.
-Once the alien is loose, however, Dallas is one of the first to be killed, and—spoiler alert—Ripley is the sole survivor.
+Once the alien is loose, however, Dallas is one of the first to be killed.